Showing that a store is secure

 Since Google now clearly informs the users that an HTTP website is not secure and may even lower it in the search results, we want to ensure that all Ecwid merchants sell their products on trusted HTTPS websites.

-We will display a warning "Your store runs on an insecure HTTP site", if your Store location address is an http:// link:
+We will display a warning "Your store runs on an insecure HTTP site", if your Store's web address is an http:// link:

 We strongly recommend switching your website to HTTPS protocol.
 By serving your site over HTTPS you are proving that anything you are delivering to your customers could not have been interfered with as the communication has been encrypted between the browser and the host.

-Most likely, you have just missed the 's' in the link when entering the Store location URL in your Ecwid Control Panel.
+Most likely, you have just missed the 's' in the link when entering the Store's web address (URL) in your Ecwid admin.
 We advise to double-check that you have provided a valid URL in the settings:

-- Go to your Ecwid Control Panel → Settings → General → Store Profile.
+- From your Ecwid admin, go to Settings → General → Store Profile.

 - Edit the address and click Save.